Skip to Content

 • Performing a Multi-Quadrant Analysis has several requirements:

-• The Graph Window must in Validation Mode F5.
+• The Graph Window must be in Validation Mode F5.

 • You need an existing network with an associated dataset.

-• A Target Node specified in the network, in our case Purchase IntentPurchase\ Intent
+• A Target Node must be specified in the network, in our case Purchase IntentPurchase\ Intent.

 • A Discrete Node must be available as the Breakout Node.
 In our example, ProductProduct is the Breakout Node.

-• In the Validation Mode F5, select Menu > Analysis > Visual > Segment > Multi-Quadrant.
+• In the Validation Mode F5, select Main Menu > Analysis > Visual > Segment > Multi-Quadrant.

-In previous version of BayesiaLab, the Multi-Quadrant Analysis was available in the Tools menu.
+In previous versions of BayesiaLab, the Multi-Quadrant Analysis was available in the Tools menu.

 Options